Addiction in Family Systems

 What does Family Constellations say about addiction?

-Addiction may reflect unresolved family trauma, emotional disconnection, exclusion, or unconscious loyalty carried across generations.
+Addiction may sometimes be connected to unresolved trauma, emotional disconnection, exclusion, or unconscious loyalty within the family system.

 Is addiction always connected to the father?

-No. Addiction may also relate to trauma, grief, abuse, exclusion, or multigenerational entanglements.
+No. Addiction may also involve trauma, grief, abuse, exclusion, nervous system dysregulation, and multigenerational family dynamics.

 Can Family Constellations help addiction recovery?

-It is not a replacement for treatment, but may help reveal hidden systemic dynamics connected to addictive behaviors.
+It is not a replacement for treatment or recovery programs, but it may help reveal hidden family dynamics connected to addictive behaviors and emotional suffering.

 Barry Krost